Andy-James-Osborne/DevHub/README.md

 ## User Stories:

 ### Epic User Management:
-+ Sign Up- As a user, I want to sign up for an account using my username and a password.
++ Sign Up- As a user, I want to sign up for an account using my username and a password so I can sign in quickly.

-+ Login- As a user, I want to log in to my existing account.
++ Login- As a user, I want to log in to my existing account so I can keep all my post stored as a personal users.

-+ Logout user- As a user, I want to logout with a are you sure request before logging out.
++ Logout user- As a user, I want to logout with a "are you sure request?" before logging out so I can not logout by accident.

-+ Notifactions- As a user, I want to receive notifications for confirmation of e.g login/out.
++ Notifactions- As a user, I want to receive notifications for confirmation of e.g login/out so I can be sure the action was successful.

-+ View my profile- As a user, I want to view my profile and see my posts, followers, and following.
++ View my profile- As a user, I want to view my profile and see my posts, followers, and following so I can Link with other user and view all my info on my personal page.

-+ Edit my profile- As a user, I want to edit my profile information.
++ Edit my profile- As a user, I want to edit my profile information so I can edit any info that changes.

-+ Account shown in nav- As a user, I want to be able to be notified I am in my account by seeing the username in the navbar.
++ Account shown in nav- As a user, I want to be able to be notified I am in my account by seeing the username in the navbar so I can be sure I am on the right account.

 ### Epic Conent Management:
-+ Responsive website- As a user, I want to use the site for all devices.
++ Responsive website- As a user, I want to use the site for all devices so I can access it anytime.

-+ Admin CRUD- As an owner, I want to access the admin of the site to be able to Create/Read/Update/Delete all of the data add to my site.
++ Admin CRUD- As an owner, I want to access the admin of the site to be able to Create/Read/Update/Delete all of the data add to my site so I can so i have full control over all the content.

-+ Delete posts- As a user, I want to delete my posts if I no longer want to share it.
++ Delete posts- As a user, I want to delete my posts if I no longer want to share it so I can delete any mistakes or non relevant posts.

-+ Edit posts- As a user, I want to edit my posts if a mistake was made.
++ Edit posts- As a user, I want to edit my posts if a mistake was made so I can edit the post instead of having to re-write the whole post again.

-+ Create a profile- As a user, I want a profile with a username, bio, and profile picture.
++ Create a profile- As a user, I want a profile with a username, bio, and profile picture so I can personalise my account.

-+ Search bar- As a user, I want to search for other users by username.
++ Search bar- As a user, I want to search for other users by username so I can find other users easily.

 ### Epic Social Interaction:
-+ Comment on post- As a user, I want to comment on posts to share my thoughts or ask questions.
++ Comment on post- As a user, I want to comment on posts to share my thoughts or ask questions so I can interact with other users.

-+ Like posts- As a user, I want to like posts from other users.
++ Like posts- As a user, I want to like posts from other users so I can show user easily that I like their posts.

-+ Create Posts- As a user, I want to create posts that can include text and images.
++ Create Posts- As a user, I want to create posts that can include text and images so I can make my post more interesting.

-+ View other user profile- As a user, I want to view profiles of other users and see their posts.
++ View other user profile- As a user, I want to view profiles of other users and see their info so I can get to know them.

-+ DM messages- As a user, I want to send private messages to other users.
++ DM messages- As a user, I want to send private messages to other users so I can message other user in private.

-+ Follower feed- As a user, I want to see a feed of posts from the people I follow.
++ Follower feed- As a user, I want to see a feed of posts from the people I follow so I can see the most interest and relevant post to me.

-+ Following users- As a user, I want to follow other users to see their posts in my feed.
++ Following users- As a user, I want to follow other users to see their posts in my feed so I can keep up to date with the users I follow.

-+ Unfollow users- As a user, I want to unfollow users I no longer want to see posts from.
++ Unfollow users- As a user, I want to unfollow users I no longer want to see posts from so I can keep my post feed clear of anything I have no interest in.

 ## Database design
++ I designed an database diagram to ensure I had models to follow for the structure of my site.
++ I started off by writting them down on paper as was easier to edit throughout the project.
+However used https://dbdiagram.io/home/ to be able to design it online once the models where confirmed to work with my site.
 <img src="static/images/DB-design.JPG" alt="" width="700" height="500">

 ## Kanban Board